 What do music majors do after Denison?

 Our graduates have pursued careers:

-- In teaching in private and public schools and colleges and in private studios
+- As teachers in private and public schools and colleges and in private studios

-- In music therapy, music management and administration
+- In music therapy, music management and arts administration

 - As critics and freelance writers